Thursday 12 September 2024

 30 August – Khao Khan Song – Bang Khla – 84 km

-I saddled my old iron horse late in the morning and returned to the busy main road.
+By morning I saddled my old iron horse land returned to the busy main road.
 Luckily, the road was new and had a generous shoulder almost as wide as the vehicle lanes.
-I veered off onto a smaller route only once, but my euphoria was short-lived as the path petered out.
+I veered off onto a more minor route only once, but my euphoria was short-lived as the path petered out.
 I picked up a tailwind and blitzed it to charming Bang Khla, situated on the Bang Pakong River, without being rained on.
 That said, it started raining just as I cycled into town, and I pulled into the first available accommodation, resulting in my paying a tad more than usual, but I was rewarded with a lovely spacious room with aircon and hot water for $14.
 At least I'm out of the madness and looking forward to the ride north, as there's plenty to see with a good mix of natural beauty and cultural heritage.

 While enjoying a delicious plate of fried rice, it dawned on me that Thailand has its own table manners, similar to other cultures in the world, but fortunately, the rules of food etiquette are pretty simple.
 Spoons and forks are the main eating utensils in Thailand.
 Generally, a spoon is called ‘Chon’ in Thai, and a fork is called ‘Som’.
 The spoon is used to put food into the mouth, while the fork is used to scoop and arrange rice and food onto the spoon so it doesn’t fall off on its way to your mouth.
 Thai people mainly eat using a spoon and do not put a fork into their mouths.
 They don’t typically use a knife much while eating Thai food, as most dishes are served in bite-size pieces, so there is no need to use a knife.